The Pros of Building a Custom Client Portal

 Improved ordering process, especially for businesses that rely on ERP.

 Ultimately, that means a more streamlined experience for your customer and fewer data entry orders.
-Their orders integrate cleanly into your system, initiating production and leaving fewer opportunities for “wires to be crossed.”
+Their orders integrate cleanly into your system.
+Then they initiate production and leave fewer opportunities for “wires to be crossed.”

 Not only that, but a custom portal can help clients order with more accuracy and consistency.
 If they’re able to view previous orders in detail they’re able to make better ordering decisions.
 This feature is not always available with an off-the-shelf solution.